 By Charlotte Bailey, Nurturing Birth Mentor

-This is the second of a two-part series – click here for part one.
+This is the second of a two-part series, supporting you with your doula sales techniques.
+Click here for part one.

 Last month Charlotte introduced us to some of her doula sales techniques.
 This month we share the second part of her article on how to really connect with the right clients.

 Skill No. 3 – Sharing the opportunity.
 During your meeting with your prospective client remember to make them the main focus.
 They will want to know about you – especially if the meeting has been set up as an ‘interview’ (by the way, I much prefer the terms ‘meeting’ or ‘consultation’ as I believe it evokes a better sense of equality, but you’ll use the terminology you feel most comfortable with).
 Be mindful about how much you are speaking and how much you are listening.
 If you ask the right questions, the client will tell you everything you need to know in terms of what they are looking for and why, and thus you can tailor your explanation of what you can offer to their needs.
 It shows you’re aligned and also that you’ve really heard them.
 Keeping your language positive, based in facts, and focused on the transformation that your client is likely to experience if they work with you will help.
 A former business coach of mine, Bill McFarlan, wrote a great book (see below) about how the language we use to describe what we do is SO important and that we often can unconsciously talk ourselves out of a sale by accidentally conveying the wrong thing or simply by talking too much.
 Getting that balance takes a little practice and reflection but with awareness comes opportunity[E1] !